Skeleton Clustering: Dimension-Free Density-based Clustering: Appendices

 \subsubsection{Performance with Different Number of Knots}

-~~~~Next we analyze how the number of knots would affect the performance of the skeleton clustering.
-In Figure \ref{fig::KnotSize2}, we show the knot-size diagrams under different numbers of knots.
-This is based on the Yingyang data with $d=200$.
-Note that our reference rule $k=\sqrt{n}$ takes $57$ knots with the knot-size diagram shown in Figure \ref{fig::ClusSize}.

-In addition to the knot-size diagrams, We empirically test the effect of the number of knots, $k$, on the final clustering performance on Yinyang data with dimensions $10,100,500$ and $1000$.
-For each dimension, we simulated the Yinyang data $100$ times, and for each simulated data we carried out the default skeleton clustering procedure with different $k$ (other steps the same as in Section \ref{sec::YY}).
+~~~~We analyze how the number of knots would affect the performance of the skeleton clustering.
+We empirically test the effect of the number of knots, $k$, on the final clustering performance on Yinyang data with dimensions $10,100,500$ and $1000$.
+For each dimension, we simulated the Yinyang data $100$ times, and for each simulated data we carried out the default skeleton clustering procedure with single linkage and different $k$ (other steps the same as in Section \ref{sec::YY}).
 Figure \ref{fig::kvaryrands} displays the median adjusted Rand index given by each method across different $k$, where the reference rule with $k=57$ is marked by the vertical dash line.
 We see that as long as $k$ is sufficiently large, skeleton clustering works well.